BGuerrero825/Cyber-Notes/Offensive Security/Stack Overflows and DEP Bypass.md

 	0d2be310 00001000 -> flAllocationType
 	0d2be314 00000040 -> flProtect
 	```
-	- We don't know the values of VirtualAlloc or the shellcode yet, so we can use dummy values here
+	- But we don't know the values of VirtualAlloc or the shellcode yet, so we can use dummy values here
 	- The arguments to be pushed to VirtualAlloc contain null bytes and so also will have to dummy values that are filled in later
 1. Edit python script to input the above stack values
 	- `pattern += pack('<i', 0x41414141) # eip overflow, return to VirtualAlloc`